andremacola/onyx-theme/README.md

     - `./Controllers` - Main Controllers
     - `./Onyx` - Onyx Classes
   - `./config` - Resides all the main configurations of your project.
-  - `./includes` - Its own functions and classes.
+  - `./includes` - Its own hooks, functions and classes.
-  - `./lang` - Translations

 - **`src/`** - Source files for styles and javascripts.
   - `./sass`